-- Fire appliances (x2), £0.4m.
-This represents the final payment following the receipt of the final two appliances following the procurement of eleven new appliances spanning a two-year period - Aerial Ladder Replacement (ALP), £0.7m.
-This investment was originally included with 2018/19 and approved as part of last year's capital programme - Light Vehicles, the programme includes the replacement of 15 light vehicles as part of the rolling vehicle replacement programme
+- Possible refurbishment of PRLs, under review, £0.3m - Aerial Ladder Replacement (ALP), £0.7m.
+This investment was originally included with 2018/19 - Light Vehicles, £0.1m, the programme includes the replacement of light vehicles as part of the rolling vehicle replacement programme

-Information Technology
+• Information Technology

-The ICT programme for 2019/20 of £0.65m includes the following:
+The ICT programme for 2020/21 of £0.58m includes the following:

-- Ongoing ICT rolling replacement programme, £0.1m, - Replacement of telephony system (phase 2 of 2), £0.1m - Network Hardware Replacement (EOL Switches), £0.2m - PSN core network development, ESN Enablement, £0.15m - Other (including mobile phone replacement), £0.1m
+- Ongoing ICT rolling replacement programme for desktop and infrastructure, £0.3m, - PSN core network development, ESN Enablement, £0.15m - Other (including conference equipment, appliance fixed phones, telephony works), £0.13m

-8. Funding the Programme
+7. Funding the Programme

-Appendix 1 also details the proposed funding strategy for the 2019/20 programme together with indications for the funding of the next two years.
-For 2019/20, the programme will be funded by a combination of Government Grant, Earmarked Reserves and the use of Internal Cash.
-This is also reviewed within the Treasury Management Strategy Report.

-The Authority will also seek to fund as much of the programme as possible through direct revenue contribution should additional savings be available in year.
+- 8.1 Appendix 1 also details the proposed funding strategy for the 2020/21 programme together with indications for the funding of the next two years.
+For 2020/21, the programme will be funded by a combination of Government Grant, Earmarked Reserves and the use of Internal Cash.
+This is also reviewed within the Treasury Management Strategy Report. - 8.2 The Authority will also seek to fund as much of the programme as possible through direct revenue contribution should additional savings be available in year.

-9. Minimum Revenue Provision (MRP) Policy Statement
+8. Minimum Revenue Provision (MRP) Policy Statement

-The Staffordshire Commissioner Fire and Rescue Authority is required each year to set aside some of its revenues as provision for debt repayment.
-This MRP provision essentially allows the Authority to "pay off" an element of the Capital Financing Requirement annually through a revenue charge known as the Minimum Revenue Provision (MRP).

-The MRP was previously defined by statute with regulations providing for MRP as a 4% charge in respect of the amount of the Capital Financing Requirement (CFR).
+- 9.1 The Staffordshire Commissioner Fire and Rescue Authority is required each year to set aside some of its revenues as provision for debt repayment.
+This MRP provision essentially allows the Authority to "pay off" an element of the Capital Financing Requirement annually through a revenue charge known as the Minimum Revenue Provision (MRP). - 9.2 The MRP was previously defined by statute with regulations providing for MRP as a 4% charge in respect of the amount of the Capital Financing Requirement (CFR).
 Under current regulations, the rules have been replaced with a general duty for a local authority to make an MRP charge to revenue which it considers prudent.
 The new regulation does not itself define "prudent provision".
-However, guidance has been issued specifying methods for MRP calculation, which the Secretary of State considers prudent thereby effectively determining prudent provision.

-Regulations require the Authority to approve an MRP Statement in advance of each year.
-It is recommended that the Authority continue to apply a MRP to capital expenditure funded by borrowing under the 'Asset Life Method': which calculates the MRP charge based on the estimated life of the asset for which the borrowing is undertaken.

-The total level of debt for this Authority as at 31 March 2019 is forecast to be around £25.9m, and is forecast to increase to £26.4m by March 2022 based upon the capital investment requirements outlined within this paper.
+However, guidance has been issued specifying methods for MRP calculation, which the Secretary of State considers prudent thereby effectively determining prudent provision. - 9.3 Regulations require the Authority to approve an MRP Statement in advance of each year.
+It is recommended that the Authority continue to apply a MRP to capital expenditure funded by borrowing under the 'Asset Life Method': which calculates the MRP charge based on the estimated life of the asset for which the borrowing is undertaken. - 9.4 The total level of debt for this Authority as at 31 March 2020 is forecast to be around £26.9m, and is forecast to increase to £27.5m by March 2023 based upon the capital investment requirements outlined within this paper.

-Report Author: - David Greensmith ACMA CGMA

-Telephone: - 01785-898690

-Email: - d.greensmith@staffordshirefire.gov.uk
+Report Author: - David Greensmith ACMA CGMA Telephone: - 01785-898690 Email: - d.greensmith@staffordshirefire.gov.uk